 - Do the proposed activities qualify as a payment service?
 Please note that there are specific services that the Wft explicitly does not qualify as payment services.
 See "Services not requiring a licence"

 - Will it be the enterprise's "business" to provide payment services?

 Three categories of payment service providers

-- Payment institutions: enterprises holding authorisation specifically for providing payment services, issued by DNB.
+- Payment institutions: enterprises holding a licence specifically for providing payment services, issued by DNB.

-- Banks and electronic money institutions: these are already authorised to act as a payment service provider under their authorisations to the extent, of course, as permitted under those authorisations.
-They are excepted from the authorisation requirement for payment service providers.
+- Banks and electronic money institutions: these are already authorised to act as a payment service provider under their licences, to the extent permitted under those licences.
+They are excepted from the licence requirement for payment service providers.

-Exempt payment service providers and excepted banks and electronic money institutions do not need DNB authorisation.
-Accordingly, payment service providers holding DNB authorisation are referred to as payment institutions.
-Their authorisation requirement is set out in Section 2:3a of the Financial Supervision Act (Wet op het financieel toezicht – Wft).
+Exempt payment service providers and excepted banks and electronic money institution do not need a licence from DNB, whereas other payment service providers do.
+Accordingly, payment service providers holding a licence issued by DNB are referred to as payment institutions.
+Their licence requirement is set out in Section 2:3a of the Financial Supervision Act (Wet op het financieel toezicht – Wft).